osu-cascades/coic-grant-applications/README.md

 Note: See _.env.example_ for a complete list of expected environment variables that need set in both staging & production environments.

-&copy; 2020 TODO.
+&copy; 2020 Central Oregon Intergovernmental Council.
 All rights reserved.